 - freshly ground black pepper

-- Serve immediately with small toasts or something similar.
+- Serve.
+Serve immediately with small toasts or something similar.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.